szyda/perceptron_algorithm/README.md

 1. Clone the repository.
 2. Install dependencies.
 3. Run the script (python main.py).

-<br></br>
+#### Note
-**Note:** This project was made for an Introduction to Artificial Intelligence course at school, showcasing practical application of AI principles in a controlled educational environment.
+This project was made for an Introduction to Artificial Intelligence course at school, showcasing practical application of AI principles in a controlled educational environment.